Love is love, but in Hollywood, love can also be business.

 After all, you can't be a power couple if you're not a couple.

-Watch a brand-new episode of The Arrangement Sunday at 10 p.m., only on E!
+Watch the season two premiere of The Arrangement Sunday, Mar.
+11 at 9 p.m., only on E!